aresdevo/animaide/README.md

 *CurveTools* - *AnimOffset* - *KeyManager*

 *Tested on Blender 2.9 and up.
-There is also a version of the addon for Blender 2.83*
+There is also a version of the addon for Blender 2.83* (based on an older release of the addon)

  ![Shortcut Troubleshoot](images/animaide.jpg)